Jamil Hasanli: Career

 Hasanli’s book, Foreign Policy of the Republic of Azerbaijan, 1918-1920: The Difficult Road to Western Integration, (M.E.
 Sharpe, New York, 2014) narrates the tumultuous path of the first Azerbaijan Republic toward winning international recognition.
-Based on the archived documents of several countries, the author reconstructs a vivid image of the Azeri political elite’s quest for nationhood after the collapse of the Russian colonial system.
+Based on the archived documents of several countries, the author reconstructs a vivid image of the Azerbaijani political elite’s quest for nationhood after the collapse of the Russian colonial system.
 With a particular focus on the liberation of Baku from Bolshevik factions, relations with regional neighbors, and the arduous road to recognition of Azerbaijan’s independence by the Paris Peace Conference, the author provides valuable insights into the history of the South Caucasus region and the dynamics of the post-World War I era.